indianaorz/Scriptable-OpenNetBattle-Server/docs/ENEMY_MODDING.md

 #### Event hooks

 Callbacks registered with `enemy:on(name, cb)` are stored per enemy instance and automatically tied to the engine's lifecycle hooks.
 The helper replaces the built-in `update_func`, `delete_func`, `on_spawn_func`, `battle_start_func` and `hit_func` so events fire whenever those functions run.
+It watches the character's health and emits `hit` with the damage dealt whenever it decreases.
 Hooks are not tied to states, but to the creature as a whole.
 You can therefore listen for `hit` or `stun` even while in any state.

 ```
 self:on("spawn", function(e)